 Instructions

-- Grease your slow cooker with plant-based margarine or coconut oil, as sometimes rice pudding can stick to sides.
+- Grease your slow cooker with the margarine , as sometimes the rice pudding can stick to the pot sides as it cooks.1-2 teaspoons plant-based margarine or butter

-- Give the rice pudding a stir and check to see if the rice is soft and absorbed the milk to a creamy, thick consistency.
+- Give the rice pudding a quick stir and check to see if the rice is soft and absorbed the milk to a creamy, thick consistency.
+At this stage the pudding is usually still thin and needs another 45 minutes but some slow cookers may cook faster.
+Don't remove the lid for too long as you want to keep the heat inside.

 - If the rice is not quite soft and the consistency is not thick enough then leave to finish cooking for another 45 minutes.